learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 end
 ```

 Great!
-Now we can associate a song to a genre.
-At what point should this associated be created?
-When a a song is created, it can be categorized as a particular genre.
+Now we can associate a `Song` to a `Genre`.
+At what point should this association be created?
+When a song is created, it can be categorized as a particular genre.
 So, let's create an `#initialize` method for our `Song` class that takes in an argument of a song name and a genre.

 ```ruby
 class Song